When I left research in 2018 to try my hand at fiction, it felt like I was making a huge course change in life.

 But at the time I guess I decided my strengths were in science.
 Yet, we all have some drive to tell stories, and we all have some drive to think logically.
 Mathematically.
 Scientifically.
 I’ve met writers with a heavy research bent, and for sure there are researchers who have great, largely developed ideas for novels.
 But nevertheless, scientific writing and fiction writing still seemed worlds apart to me, two fundamentally different things.

 I mean, you could, at this moment, surf away from this blog to learn about the role of sirtuins in cancer and aging.
 You could.
 Your life might even be better for it, and some of you probably will.
-But my guess is that for many of us, the thought of reading about sirtuins right nowholds little appeal, despite the importance understanding cancer and aging.
-No. If you wantto read something, it’s more likely a book from the New York Times bestseller list.
+But my guess is that for many of us, the thought of reading about sirtuins right now is less exciting than reading a book from the New York Times bestseller list.

 Fiction, baby, that’s where it’s at, that’s good reading!
 Good fiction is different than science writing.
 It transports us, gives us characters, we live their lives and trials.
 Fiction entertains, spurs passion and conflict.
 Good fiction makes an eight-hour flight across the Atlantic pass in a blink.
 It provides a point of discussion between readers.
 With a bowl of soup and blanket, good fiction turns a rainy afternoon into something wonderful.